loganrath/cist608/module-05.md

 module_description: Understanding samples and choosing appropriate methods to collect data are key to well done research studies.

 readings:
-  - title: "Video from Logan (Module 5)"
+  - title: "Video from Dr. Rath (Module 5)"
     url:
     icon: play-circle text-success
     description: This is an overview video where I give a high level explanation of the readings and describe this week's tasks.